-Swapping out the trigger assembly on your AR-15 is just one of the many ways you can customize, upgrade and optimize your firearm to meet your needs.
+Swapping out your AR-15 trigger assembly is just one of the many ways you can customize, upgrade, and optimize your firearm to meet your needs.
 Whether you're changing the stock trigger for something more refined or starting a build from scratch, having the right trigger can make a world of difference in your AR-15's performance.

-As you browse Wing Tactical, you'll find a range of trigger and trigger kit options available for your AR-15.
-Triggers are multifaceted, and there are many options you can choose from to customize your shooting experience, including the shape of the trigger, pull weight and trigger stages.
+As you browse Wing Tactical, you'll find a range of AR trigger and trigger kit options available for your AR-15.
+Triggers are multifaceted, and there are many options you can choose from to customize your shooting experience, including the shape of the trigger, pull weight, and trigger stages.

-The kind of trigger you choose for your AR-15 will have a significant impact on how it functions.
-Certain types of triggers are more suited for particular activities — you likely wouldn't use the same rifle for hunting as you would for a fast-moving competition, and the same logic applies to your trigger assembly.
+Your choice of AR-15 trigger will have a significant impact on how it functions.
+Certain types of triggers are more suited for particular activities—you likely wouldn't use the same rifle for hunting as you would for a fast-moving competition, and the same logic applies to your trigger assembly.

 In a competition or hunting situation, you may want a two-stage trigger that allows you to pull back to the break wall and wait until you have your shot lined up to fire.
 However, other shooters prefer a light, crisp single-stage trigger that releases the sear without any prelude.
 On a firearm intended for self-defense, you may want a heavier single-stage that requires a more deliberate pull.

-How to choose the right type of trigger
+How do you choose the right type of trigger?